top of page

 Lauren S. Berliner

-This chapter shares critical insights gleaned from researching and writing about queer youth media producers and the media they’ve created.
-The chapter provides advice for pre-writing considerations, such as ethical frameworks and project scope, as well as suggestions for creating clear and convincing analysis.
+This chapter shares critical insights gleaned from researching and writing about queer youth media producers and the media they have created.
+The chapter provides advice for pre-writing considerations, such as ethical frameworks and project scope, as well as suggestions for creating clear and convincing analyses.

 Julie Wilson and Emily Chivers Yochim